zlou/CS766-final-project/README.md

 <img src='/imgs/disparity.png' position="center" width=450>

 ## Binocular vs. Multi-view disparity
-Introduction and details about to Binocur and Multi-view disparity can be found in folder "/PPT_slides/Intro_disparity.pptx" <br> <br>
+Introduction and details about to Binocur and Multi-view disparity can be found in file "/PPT_slides/Intro_disparity.pdf" <br> <br>
 Binocular disparity is just 1-D estimation which may ignore some vertical information.  <br>
 Multi-view disparity is a nature extension of binocular method at 2-D estimation, which uses more than two images and thus usually would get better performance. <br>